prebid/prebid.github.io/adops/before-you-start.md

 {% include default-keyword-targeting.md %}

-{: .alert.alert-success :}
+{% capture successNote %}
-**Action Item:** For instructions on setting up pre-bid with one set of line items for all bidders, see [Send Top Bid to Ad Server - Step by Step guide to DFP setup](/adops/step-by-step.html).
+For instructions on setting up pre-bid with one set of line items for all bidders, see [Send Top Bid to Ad Server - Step by Step guide to DFP setup](/adops/step-by-step.html).
+{% endcapture %}

+{% include alerts/alert_tip.html content=successNote %}

 #### One set of line items for each bidder <a name="per-bidder"/>